 Bradley H. Schleier

 Bradley H. Schleier has been practicing law since 1987.
 Brad graduated from Washington University in St. Louis with a degree in economics and political science in 1984.
 He received his law degree from Arizona State University in 1987.
 Upon graduation, Brad began working with his brother Tod F. Schleier.
 Brad has focused his legal practice to the area of employment related law.
 He represents individuals and small business in all types of employment related disputes.
 In addition to representing clients, Brad also regularly lectures on employment related issues and has stayed active in labor law related matters throughout the State of Arizona.
 Brad is also the former Chair of the State Bar’s Employment and Labor Section and a former member of the Sandra Day O’Connor American Inn of Court.
 Brad has received the distinguished “AV” rating from Martindale Hubbell since 1998.
 Brad has also been selected for Best Lawyers in America (2009-Present) and Super Lawyers (2008-Present) for Labor and Employment Law by his peers.
 Brad was selected to be part of the inaugural group of attorneys elected to Arizona’s Finest Lawyers.
-Brad was also selected Best Lawyers’ Phoenix Employment Law-Individuals “Lawyer of the Year” in 2014 and again for 2018.
-Most recently, Brad was named a Fellow to the College of Labor and Employment Attorneys.
+Brad was also selected Best Lawyers’ Phoenix Employment Law-Individuals “Lawyer of the Year” in 2014, 2018 and again for 2020.
+Brad has also been named a Fellow to the College of Labor and Employment Attorneys.

 Among his many victories, Brad is most proud of Dawavendewa v.
 Salt River Project, 154 F.3d 1117 (9th Cir.
 1998) cert. denied 538 U.S. 1098.
 In that case, the Ninth Circuit Court of Appeals, on an issue of first impression nationally, held that private employers could not discriminate on the basis of tribal affiliation.